Table of contents

 Pathophysiology

 The pathophysiology of alopecia areata involves the collapse of the immune privilege of the hair follicle and subsequent autoimmune attack.
-This is mediated by various immune cells and cytokines, including regulatory T cells, cytotoxic T lymphocyte-associated antigen 4, IL-2/interleukin-21, and interferon-gamma.
+This is mediated by various immune cells and cytokines, including regulatory T cells, cytotoxic T lymphocyte-associated antigen 4, IL-2/IL-21, and IFN-γ.

 2